 Good fake Rolex replicas are hard to spot but there are a few key indicators that can help you separate the real from the impostors:

-Engravings – Genuine Rolex model case backs are smooth, completely free of engravings, so if you see one, you should be suspicious.
+Genuine Rolex model case backs are smooth, completely free of engravings.
+So if you see an engraving, you should be suspicious.
 With that said, you should note that Rolex made two watches with an engraved case back: the Sea Dweller which has “Rolex Oyster Original Gas Escape Valve” in an arc around the outside of the case back and the Milgauss model which has a similar design.

 photographer with a phone camera should be able to take decent dial, case, and movement shots.
 If a seller refuses to provide several clear shots – walk!